 Once you have made the critical decision of which photographer that you feel best represents the style that you are looking for and has a personality that fits well with yours, book them!!
 Key dates throughout the year get booked fast.
 Many times, a bride will check available dates with her favorite photographer before she books her venue to be sure they are available.
 Expect your photographer to send you a contract detailing what they will provide and any policies they have regarding cancellations or changes.
 Most require anywhere from 25-40% to hold your date.
 This is typically non-refundable.

-Hopefully these simple tips will help you as you begin to look for the wedding photographer to document your dream wedding!
-For more tips and info delivered right to your inbox, join the Bride Tribe below and I will send you my 1st Edition of Behind the Veil, my Wedding Magazine!
+Hopefully, these simple tips will help you as you begin to look for the wedding photographer to document your dream wedding!
+For more tips and info Access my Free Resource Library!!